jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 }
 ```

 We have to make sure that `arrayMethod` is a function.
 Inside of that checking, we also add another checking.
 This nested checking is for which `Array` function operation we want to intercept the functionality.
-For this purpose, we only intercept the most common one `push`, `unshift`, `pop`, and `shift`.
+For this purpose, we only intercept the most common one `push`, `unshift`, `pop`, `shift` and `splice`.

 We also need to `bind` the `arrayMethod` that doesn't fit with those array method to the `arrayTarget` context.